 Crispy Chewy Chocolate Chip Cookies

-These cookies taste amazing and are super soft and chewy…just the way a chocolate chip cookie should be!
-They’re perfectly crispy on the edges and are filled with sweet chocolate chips in every bite.
-My mouth is watering just talking about them. :)
+These cookies taste amazing and are super soft and chewy just the way a chocolate chip cookie should be!
+They’re perfectly crispy on the edges and are filled with sweet gooey chocolate chips in every bite.
+Everyone who tries them declares them the best cookies!

 Key Ingredients